caiosabadin/notes/sass/tutorial.md

 When calling the function, both hyphen and underscore are considered the same character.

 Sass supports flow control, loops and iteration through lists.
-Refer to its [https://sass-lang.com/documentation/at-rules/control](official documentation) for a detailed view on these.
+For a detailed view on these, check [its official documentation](https://sass-lang.com/documentation/at-rules/control).

 ## More useful functions ##

-Besides the processing of numbers, the built-in functions on Sass also deal with strings, colours and more.
+Besides the processing of numbers, the built-in functions on Sass also deal with [strings](https://sass-lang.com/documentation/modules/string), [colours](https://sass-lang.com/documentation/modules/color) and [more](https://sass-lang.com/documentation/modules).

 For example, ``lighten()`` and ``darken()`` causes a colour to respectively turns lighter or darker according to a specified percentage, whose symbol is optional: